slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 > **TODO:** link to more concrete guidance once it's available.

 It is important to note that expectations are tied to a *package name*, whereas provenance is tied to an *artifact*.
-Package ecosystem's using the [RECOMMENDED suite](/attestation-model#recommended-suite) of attestation formats SHOULD list the package name in the provenance attestation statement's `subject` field, though the precise semantics for binding a package name to an
+Package ecosystems using the [RECOMMENDED suite](/attestation-model#recommended-suite) of attestation formats SHOULD list the package name in the provenance attestation statement's `subject` field, though the precise semantics for binding a package name to an